Sujoydatta26/100-days-of-code/log.md

 		Learnt about grid layout and how to implement it.
 Also learnt about recyclerview and gridlayoutmanager.
 Implemented it in the current assignment to make a card based menu with grids.
 	ToDo:
 		Complete the rest of the given assignment

+Day 15:

+	Progress:
+		Didnt do much today.
+Read a little about singleton classes.
+Learnt how to capture an image using the inbuilt camera and display on an imageview.
+	ToDo:
+		Save the image using the name from the edittext